Additive Manufacturing

 Using Additive Manufacturing With Metal Casting

 Additive manufacturing can complement metal casting by shortening lead times, accelerating development, and increasing design flexibility.
 By combining these processes, manufacturers gain the design versatility of additive manufacturing alongside the proven durability and material performance of cast components.
-MetalTek uses additive technologies to accelerate early-stage development and streamline metal casting production.
+Understanding when to use additive manufacturing vs. casting is critical for optimizing both cost and performance.
+MetalTek uses additive technologies to accelerate early-stage development and to streamline metal casting production.

 Rapid Prototyping For Metal Casting